rails/webpacker/docs/typescript.md

 1. Remove old packages:
     - `yarn remove ts-loader pnp-webpack-plugin`

-2. Follow point 3 from the `TypeScript with Vue components` section
+2. Follow point 3 and 4 from the `TypeScript with Vue components` section

 ## TypeScript with React